 Vicenza.
 See in Vicenza several palaces by Palladio including the Palazzo Barbaran da Porto, which houses the Palladio Museum, and the colonnaded Palazzo Chiericati.
 His chief civic works here are the Basilica – the medieval town hall nobly encased in classical guise – and the Teatro Olimpico, the earliest theatre of modern times.

 Bagnolo di Lonigo, Poiana Maggiore, Fratta Polesine.
-The Villa Pisani at Bagnolo di Lonigo, small but of majestic proportions, is considered by many scholars to be Palladio’s first masterpiece.
+The Villa Pisani at Bagnolo di Lonigo, small but majestic, is considered by many scholars to be Palladio’s first masterpiece.
 The Villa Poiana, another early work, has restrained but noble proportions.
 The Villa Badoer at Fratta Polesine, from the middle of his career, is a perfect example of Palladian hierarchy, a raised residence connected by curved colonnades to auxiliary buildings.

 Vicenza, Lugo di Vicenza.
 The hilltop ‘La Rotonda’, a 10-minute drive from Vicenza, is the most famous of Palladio’s buildings, domed and with four porticoes.
 In the foothills of the Dolomites, Villa Godi Malinverni is an austere cuboid design with lavish frescoes inside.
 Some free time in Vicenza.

 Bassano del Grappa, Maser, Fanzolo.
 At the lovely town of Bassano there is a wooden bridge designed by Palladio.
 The Villa Barbaro at Maser, built by Palladio for two highly cultivated Venetian brothers, has superb frescoes by Veronese, while the Villa Emo at Fanzolo typically and beautifully combines the utilitarian with the monumental.

 Piombino Dese, Malcontenta.
 Drive along a stretch of the canal between Padua and the Venetian Lagoon, which is lined with the summer retreats of Venetian patricians.
 The Villa Foscari, ‘La Malcontenta’, is one of Palladio’s best known and most enchanting creations.
 Explore one of Palladio’s most evolved, most beautiful and most influential buildings, the Villa Cornaro at Piombino Dese.
-Fly from Venice to London Gatwick, arriving c.
+Fly from Venice to London Heathrow, arriving c.
 6.30pm.